 Published 13 June, 2014, Simon Marsh.

 Against this pocked landscape of reprehensibility, one could say we are adequately positioned to view the oeuvre of the conceptually consummate artworks of Archie Moore.
-To be more precise, Moore’s oscillation between the formal qualities inherent in fluxus, seen as the insistence of viewer participation in the completion of an artwork and notions of the dialectical opposition conceptual art set in play with regard to its unremitting institutional critique, amplified by an understanding of Nicolas Bourriaud’s relational aesthetics, amounts to an art that is about art, that is about life.
-This paradoxical artistic double negative, enlarged by a necessity to reveal the truth of a lived reality, can be seen as the prime mover that drives Moore’s unremitting discourse surrounding contemporary indigenous identity.
+To be more precise, Moore’s oscillation between the formal qualities inherent in fluxus – seen as the insistence of viewer participation in the completion of an artwork – along with notions of the dialectical opposition that conceptual art set in motion with regard to its unremitting institutional critique, with all of these elements being amplified by an understanding of Nicolas Bourriaud’s relational aesthetics, we can begin to see an art that is about art, that is about life.
+This paradoxical artistic double negative, enlarged by a necessity to reveal the truth of a lived reality, can then be seen as the prime mover that drives Moore’s unremitting discourse surrounding contemporary indigenous identity.

 Emerging in the late 1960s and early 1970s, conceptualism’s pedigree can be retrospectively traced back to Marcel Duchamp’s iconic readymade Fountain 1917.
 Epitomizing a full frontal assault on convention and good taste the object was refused exhibited status by the Society of Independent Artists.
 Importantly though, Duchamp’s methodology hinged on the concept of the artist’s choice, the artists intervention in the dematerialisation of the objects original significance and the re-signification firstly by the title and subsequent perspectival placement within a gallery setting, thereby birthing a revitalised conceptual understanding of the original object as a readymade object of art.
 (3) Linking the idea of the Duchampian readymade object with the fluxus movement – translated from the Latin meaning flow – originating in 1961, conceived of by George Maciunas – American writer, performance artist and composer – and attracting artistic luminaries such as Yoko Ono and Nam June Paik, a precept of fluxus contained in their 1963 manifesto was to ‘purge the world of bourgeois sickness’, pseudo intellectualism, professionalism and commercial culture.
 Encompassing ephemera and bordering experimental music, performance, concrete poetics, anti-film, the gesture and actions involved in the artists daily life – often-times requiring spectator participation in the completion of the artwork – fluxus remains an art where anything can substitute for an art work and anyone can and will be encouraged to aid in its production.
 (4) The assumptions that both of these formal artistic movements addressed, provided a rich vein of semiological practicality for artists to reflect upon and whilst privileging a contemporary hindsight, conceptualism does seem a logical continuation given its lineage of previous artistic endeavour.

 The critical discourse currently surrounding conceptual art positions it as an art form that seamlessly dovetails and intermingles with the disciplines of painting, music, video, sculpture, photography, performance and installation art.
 This trans-disciplinary approach, birthed by Duchamp, toward a fluxus manifestation: a movement that artistically supplemented a contemporary positioning of conceptualism, is clearly evidenced throughout Moore’s work.
 Spanning the performance of alter egos, video, spoken word, participatory installation, sound art, appropriated texts, an ironic play on meaning and the readymade artistic object, the choices Moore makes are all imbued with his ongoing thesis surrounding implied and overt racial gestures of discrimination and the unceasingly inherent scripting of Indigenous identity by forces that lay outside of Indigeneity.
-The affront that this attempted rewriting of Indigenous identity sets in play and the highly structured political dynamic of a social participation was clearly evidenced throughout the opening of Chalk it Out at the Queensland art gallery.
+The affront that this attempted rewriting of Indigenous identity sets in play and the highly structured politics involved in a social participation in the acceptance of this dynamic was clearly evidenced throughout the opening of Chalk it Out at the Queensland Art Gallery.
 The workshop come participatory performative installation by Moore consisted essentially of a blackboard that the spectator was invited to mark with white chalk.
 Whilst primarily a fluxus inspired intervention incorporating a purity of relational aesthetics, the finished object powerfully and conceptually cuts to the heart of what it is that Moore continually and accurately articulates: the writing over of a seemingly invisible originating ‘Other’ with the defining text – the established set of attitudes – that lend meaning and context to the destabilization of a sovereign nation and the uninterrupted abject reality caused by the brutal invasion of an unjust imperialist force.

 The initial shock on the sensible ideal of self, when viewing Black Dog in an institutional surround is arguably seen as the object initiating an aesthetic intervention.
 Following this initial corruption of the sensible, the conceptual ideas attached to the readymade object simply compound this aesthetic experience and together act – via a process of oscillating between the object and the idea – in the elongation of a decidedly metaphysical moment.
 Of particular importance here is that Black Dog highlights the ways in which conceptual art can effectively operate in a fairly straightforward manner.
 Seen as a threat and potentially dangerous and whilst surrounding the universality of throwaway racist commentary inflicted on a marginalized people, the “resurrected” self-portrait conceptually implicates the spectator within this dynamic and asks us to consider the validity of an ongoing perpetration of this conspicuous discrimination.
-The conceptual teasers radiating from Moore’s project are metaphysically far greater than that of the institutional space that houses them.
-We are conceptually invited to co-habit Moore’s skin and together traverse the 226 years (to date) of the consequence of Indigenous dispossession.
+The conceptual teasers radiating from Moore’s self portrait are metaphysically far greater than that of the institutional space that houses them.
+Are far greater than the artistic object.
+We are conceptually invited to co-habit Moore’s skin and together traverse the 226 years [to date] of the consequence of Indigenous dispossession.

 Aligned with the Kamilaroi language group, Archie Moore graduated with a Bachelor of Arts Visual Arts from The Queensland University of Technology in 1998.
 In 2001 he was the recipient of The Millennial Anne and Gordon Samstag International Arts Award augmenting his Batchelor of Arts with a year of non-degree study at the Academy of Fine Arts Prague.
 Living and working in Australia Archie has exhibited extensively both throughout Australia and Internationally.
 Notably, he has been shortlisted numerous times for the Telstra National Aboriginal and Torres Strait Islander Award and has exhibited in Shanghai, Paris, Belgium and San Francisco.
 Whilst his works inhabit many private collections of note his art has been acquired into the collections of the Gallery of Modern Art, Brisbane and the National Gallery of Australia.
 Archie Moore is currently represented by The Commercial Gallery Sydney.